httpwg/wg-materials/ietf91/minutes.md

 Dan: Ignoring this is bad.
 People will do some things and they will complain.
 With standards we can get something working.

-??
-(Verizon): very interested in traffic optimization because of volume caps for mobile phones.
+Sanjay Mishra: very interested in traffic optimization because of volume caps for mobile phones.
 Standardizing this would be good.

 KM: channeling Stephen: we should trust all the service providers